 Wake, like much of Wood's work, is a fixed structure that resembles an architectural model in some respects.
 Still, it appears provisional, as if some decisions are still open, and everything might soon look different.
 Made up of small-scale fragments of building, frameworks, platforms and supports, variously bracing and balancing one another, Wake creates an atmosphere of uncertainty or suspense.
 It draws a viewer into something like a current -- or several intersecting currents -- of visual events, a story.

 This work effectively directs its viewer toward a discovery of narrative threads, toward seeing the work, its development and its potential meanings in time.
-No one can see the whole work in one glance, not only because it is too long (5 meters), but simply because it is three-dimensional object.
+No one can see the whole work in one glance, not only because it is too long (5 meters), but simply because it is a three-dimensional object.
 It takes time for a viewer to walk along and around Wake, look at it from various angles, notice patterns, concentrations, and the relationships between them.
 A coherent whole must then be assembled in retrospect, in memory.
 The making and remaking involves one specific viewer, yet it is not exactly personal; it evokes individual understandings, but really proposes a common ground, a shared story, a history.
 This is the work’s own story as well as the viewer’s, one of creative discovery.
 It is a story of working through conflicts and impasses toward a moment when all the layers, all the metaphorical “plots” can coexist, however provisionally, in an equilibrium that has never existed before.